Pom Information

 Pomeranian Temperament:

-The Pomeranian personality makes this dog a delightful family member.
-He may now come packaged in an extremely small parcel; however, he has not forgotten his heritage, and Pomeranian behavior characteristics can be similar to that of an enormously large husky dog.
+The Pomeranian’s personality makes this dog a delightful family member.
+Although he may now come packaged in an extremely small parcel, he has not forgotten his heritage.
+Pomeranian behavior characteristics can be similar to those of an enormously large husky dog.

 What Does a Pomeranian Look Like?